matijaoe/utilipea/docs/array/boil.md

 # boil

-Reduce an array to a single item based
+Reduce an array to a single item

 ## Basic Usage